 How does that work?

 Where I live, you need to apply through IP Australia, although you’ll have to check with the equivalent website/government body based on whatever country you’re in.
-For the international option, it starts to get a little complicated, and so I’d only consider this if you’ll be ‘billing’ internationally.
+For the international option, it starts to get a little complicated, so I’d only consider this if you’ll be ‘billing’ internationally.

 IP Australia suggests that the easiest international trademark option is to go through WIPO.
 But again, I’d check with the equivalent government body website based on the country you’re in.